RevealBi/Documentation/en/datasources/azure-sql.md

     enter the credentials for Azure SQL or select existing ones if applicable.

-      - **Name**: the name for your data source account.
-It will be displayed in the list of accounts in the previous dialog.
+      - *Default name* of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names it *Microsoft Azure SQL Database*.
+You can change it to your preference.

       - *(Optional)* **Domain**: the name of the domain, if applicable.